xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```

 #### (f) Tensorflow
-We build a Tensorflow Model with only four features combinations cols5.
-We calculate the training and testing accuracies and order them by training accuracy.
+We build a Tensorflow Model with only four features combinations of cols5.
 ```python
 import tensorflow as tf
 from tensorflow import keras